TRIO Student Support Services

 How to Apply

-To apply for TRIO Student Support Services (SSS) program enrollment consideration:
+To apply for TRIO Student Support Services (SSS) program enrollment consideration, please contact the office at 570-389-3606 or stop by TRIO SSS, located in Warren Student Services, Suite 268.

 Students who meet the eligibility requirements established by the US Department of Education will be contacted to schedule an appointment with the program director to learn more about our TRIO SSS services and the enrollment process.
 Thank you for your interest in learning more about TRIO SSS.
 If you have any questions about the application or program, please email email@example.com.